-Earlier this winter, a father and daughter went to the Cabinet Mountain Wilderness, for a day of backcountry skiing on Engle Peak.
+Earlier in the winter of 2021, a father and daughter went to the Cabinet Mountain Wilderness, for a day of backcountry skiing on Engle Peak.

 The father was on a cornice when it broke off, sending him sliding down the mountain.
 He and his daughter got separated.
 They spent the night out about 600 feet apart, but didn’t know it.

 The father, had most all the food and emergency supplies.
 They both survived, but the daughter spent a terrible night alone on a mountain.

 Or, what if you are separated and you puncture your leg or arm.
 And the other hiking partner has the First Aid Kit?

 Each person must be responsible for his or her safety and care.